th3n4n/mc-defaultedit/README.md

-# not available
+# not available (WIP)
 ## As of now the repository is still being finalized.
 A "default edit" Minecraft resource pack.

 This resource pack contains *JAPPA's default textures from Mojang and backported to work with Minecraft **1.8+.
 It is somewhat similar to the TheLegend27 pack but with a few touches from me.
-The resource pack will *always* be updated with time.

 **Textures backported from version/snapshots of 1.21*